solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### Step 2 - Explore the development environment

-Once the template has deployed, several resources will be deployed to support the developer journey.
+Once the template has been deployed, several resources will be deployed to support the developer journey.
 Not all of these will be used but are provided in case other paths would like to be explored.

-As part of the deployment, a **mysqldevSUFFIX-paw1** virtual machine that has been deployed that will be used to perform all the activities.
+As part of the deployment, a **mysqldevSUFFIX-paw1** virtual machine has been deployed that will be used to perform all the activities.
 Login to this virtual machine by doing the following:

 -   Open Azure Portal
 -   Browse to your resource group